The Most In-Demand Careers in Ireland

 In-Demand Information Technology (IT) Careers

-Information Technology (IT) and telecommunications professionals are one of the most in-demand careers in Ireland.
+Information Technology (IT) and telecommunications professionals are some of the most sought-after workers in Ireland.
 Career opportunities range from software developers to business analysts and project managers.
-With Ireland’s status as a growing tech hub, you’re sure to find work in this field.

-University College Dublin – Bachelor of Science (Honours) – Computer Science
+University College Cork – Bachelor of Arts (Honours) – Digital Humanities and Information Technology

-National College of Ireland – Bachelor of Science (Honours) – Computing
+University of Limerick – Bachelor of Science – Product Design and Technology

-Are you fascinated by advances in artificial intelligence (AI) and its many applications?
-If you want to be a master of AI, check out the University of Limerick’s Bachelor of Science – Artificial Intelligence and Machine Learning.
+Are you fascinated by advances in artificial intelligence (AI)?
+Check out the University of Limerick’s Bachelor of Science – Artificial Intelligence and Machine Learning course.

 An illustration of a heart with a red cross in the middle of it.